 The dreaded reverse of question five.
 Candidates are often scared to answer this honestly as they don’t want potential employers to know where they are not as strong.
 When you’re applying for a job it may seem counter-intuitive to reveal where your weak spots are.
 However, avoiding this answer or being unable to come up with three weaknesses will not do you any favours.

-None of us are perfect.
+None of us is perfect.
 Everyone has weaknesses and mature, self-aware candidates can and will explain them during an interview.
 The key is to convey them in a way that recognises the weakness and demonstrates how you are tackling it.
 For example, 'I can struggle with time management and I have been using an online project management tool to help prioritise my workload.’

 Whatever you come up with, avoid the tried and tested cliché of spinning a weakness as a strength.
 "I’m a perfectionist", "I work too hard", "I just care too much".
 The interviewer has heard them all before.
 You have been warned.